-Joanne Goodsell was recently hired as a Cultural Resources Specialist for the U.S. Army Corps of Engineers.
+Joanne Goodsell was recently hired as a Cultural Resources Specialist for the Corps.
 She is also an archaeologist, and wanted to find a way to use her skill-set to help victims of the fire.
-She would have been motivated to help regardless of where the fire took place, but this one hit home -- literally.
+She would have been motivated to help regardless of where the fire took place, but this one hit home - literally.
 Goodsell grew up in Paradise.

 "It was personal.
 I had wanted to do something to help, but there's not much you really can do outside of donating.
 But sometimes you want to help firsthand, to find a way to do more," said Goodsell.